nudro/keras_leaderboard/README.md

 - Within *test*, there will be a series of directories with the format "model_name_month_day_hour_minute" of when the model was created
     - Within these directories there will be folders containing csv's, plots and other files

-Additionally, a CSV with metadata outputted for six models.
+Additionally, a CSV with metadata outputted for each model.

 You can also run the `Example.ipynb` that will use the Quantopian Widget.